Fall 2015 Enrollment

 A “Military-Friendly School” by G.I.
 Jobs Magazine

-North Central students realize that how you live your life is every bit as important as how you make a living.
-They take advantage of the opportunities to understand, learn, and grow mentally and personally through their leadership, travel, and social activities…
+North Central students realize that how they live their lives is every bit as important as how they make a living.
+They take advantage of the opportunities to understand, learn, and grow both mentally and personally through their leadership, travel, and social activities.

 Pursue and Conquer

-- North Central offers over fifty undergraduate majors.
+North Central offers over fifty undergraduate majors.
 The most popular are elementary education, biology, and psychology.
-Education majors take advantage of the college’s proximity to suburban, rural and urban areas, offering students a variety of choices for their student teaching experiences.
-Biology and psychology students have many opportunities to engage in research projects and internships.
+Education majors take advantage of the college’s proximity to suburban, rural, and urban areas, exploring a variety of choices and environments in which to student teach.
+Additionally, biology and psychology students have many opportunities to engage in research projects and internships.

-- North Central students take advantage of off-campus and study-abroad opportunities, too.
-There are almost 40 programs on five continents available for students to choose from.
+North Central students take advantage of off-campus and study abroad opportunities, too.
+There are almost 40 programs on five continents for students to choose from.
 The college’s December term, a significant break between Thanksgiving and the beginning of the new calendar year, allows North Central students to participate in unique trips both domestically and abroad.
-Some involve faculty-led trips to cultural events and explorations of ethnic neighborhoods in the Chicago area.
-Others are study-abroad programs that often involve internships.
+Some involve faculty-led trips to cultural events as well as explorations of diverse neighborhoods in the Chicago area.
+Others are networking-building study abroad programs that enrich students’ perspectives through academics and hands-on internships.

-- Alternative Spring Break is another opportunity for North Central students to learn outside of the classroom.
-In recent years, athletic teams have built houses for Habitat for Humanity and other groups have helped with hurricane relief and rebuilding efforts.
-The ENACTUS group, which competes nationally in business, entrepreneurial, and leadership activities has traveled to Guatemala to meet with coffee producers as part of an effort to promote free-trade goods.
+Alternative Spring Break is an exciting opportunity for North Central students to learn outside of the classroom.
+ASB programs take advantage of the week-long intersession by traveling in groups to perform acts of service.
+In recent years, athletic teams have built houses for Habitat for Humanity, while other groups have helped with hurricane relief and rebuilding efforts.
+The ENACTUS group, which competes nationally in business, entrepreneurial, and leadership activities, has traveled to Guatemala to meet with coffee producers as part of an effort to promote free-trade goods.

 Dynamic Faculty, Challenging Program

-- North Central’s mission is to foster a community of learners dedicated to preparing informed, involved, principled, and productive citizens and leaders over a lifetime.
-The college fulfills its mission by recognizing the individual needs of students at different stages of life and from different ethnic, economic, and religious backgrounds, while ensuring that all students experience quality teaching in small classes and are held to common standards.
-Educational programs are augmented by work experiences and research opportunities, providing practical skills necessary to prepare North Central graduates for successful careers.
+North Central faculty have a passion for teaching.
+In fact, the college has been singled out and honored for its faculty’s devotion to the undergraduate classroom experience.
+They all work to foster a community of learners who are dedicated informed, involved, principled, and productive citizens and leaders over a lifetime.
+With its small class sizes, the college fulfills its student-centered mission by recognizing the individual needs of students who are at different stages of life and who come from different ethnic, economic, and religious backgrounds.
+Professors augment their educational programs with work experiences and research opportunities, providing their students the practical skills necessary for a true understanding of their future careers.

-- North Central’s low student to faculty ratio of fourteen to one, and small average class size of nineteen allow students to work closely with their professors.
-About 87 percent of North Central’s faculty has doctorates or terminal degrees, and teaching assistants do not teach undergraduate students at North Central, affirming the college’s commitment to quality teaching.
+North Central’s low student-to-faculty ratio of 14:1, as well as a small average class size of 19, allow students to work closely with their professors.
+About 87 percent of North Central’s faculty have doctorates or terminal degrees, and there are no teaching assistants.
+This affirms the college’s commitment to quality teaching.

-- Students also interact with faculty outside of the classroom, including under the Chicago Term program.
-Chicago Term courses are taught in the city, taking advantage of North Central’s convenient location.
-Students commute into Chicago with their professors and experience the museums, landmarks, and other urban offerings.
+Students interact with faculty outside of the classroom in such dynamic contexts as the Chicago Term program.
+Chicago Term courses are taught right in the middle of the city, which allows students to take advantage of North Central’s convenient location and access the incredible resources and experiences intrinsic to a bustling urban area.
+Through the Chicago Term, students commute into city with their professors and experience the museums, landmarks, and other metropolitan offerings.

-- Naperville, often ranked by Money magazine as one of the best places to live in the country, has a national reputation.
-It is a top-rated suburban community of about one hundred and forty thousand with a lively and historic downtown.
-The affluent suburb offers internship and networking opportunities for North Central students.
-Great dining and shopping is available within two blocks of North Central, and a beautiful park on the DuPage River borders the campus.
+Naperville, often ranked as one of the best places to live in the country, has a national reputation.
+It is a top-rated suburban community of about one hundred and forty thousand.
+The affluent suburb offers internship and networking opportunities for North Central students, but the possibilities extended far beyond the professional sphere; an array of opportunities to shop lie two block north, and a beautiful park on the DuPage River borders the campus.

-- Chicago is easily accessible by commuter train, and the trip takes only thirty minutes.
-North Central students can live on campus and take advantage of the proximity to Chicago for access to internships, fine arts and museums, and music.
-North Central students feel they are attending a first-rate college in the middle of somewhere.
+Chicago is easily accessible by a thirty-minute ride on the commuter train.
+North Central students can live on campus and take advantage of the proximity to Chicago for access to internships, fine arts, museums, and music.

-Graduates leave North Central with an appreciation for the liberal arts, and the skills and confidence to think, write and speak clearly.
-They are equipped to take the next steps with the support of an active alumni network…
+Graduates leave North Central with an appreciation for the liberal arts as well as the skills and confidence to think, write, and speak clearly.
+They are equipped to take the next steps with the support of an active alumni network.

 Lead with Confidence

-- North Central students are well-prepared for the real world because of their hands-on experiences.
+North Central students are well prepared for the real world, due in large part to their hands-on experiences.
 They learn and exercise their minds both in and out of the classroom.
-Nearly 97 percent of North Central’s graduates are in jobs or in graduate programs within six months of graduation, and many stay in the dynamic Naperville and Chicago area.
+Nearly 97 percent of North Central’s graduates are employed or accepted into graduate programs within six months of graduation—many are even happy to stay in the dynamic Naperville and Chicago area.

 TUITION AND COSTS